aamazie/clickjackingdebugger/README.md

 # clickjackingdebugger
-clickjacking js that tests for vuln inserts and iframe but doesn't target anything specific in the html to click on, so it's very basic debug
+clickjacking js that tests for vuln. inserts an iframe but doesn't target anything specific in the html to click on, so it's very basic debug